holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 - Open up command-line and do some examples
     - Where to find terminal for various systems
     - Explore directory structure of computer
-        - Do it on Desktop so you can see the changes
+        - Mirror changes in GUI so you can see the changes
         - `ls`/`cd`/`mkdir`/`pwd`/`mv`
             - **Make sure** to do a `mv` since comes up in game
         - Draw file structure on board and explain going up/down